What is a Registered Dietitian?

 What is a Nutritionist?

 Unlike RDs and RDNs, nutritionists don't have a formal title.
 While they may advise clients on healthy eating habits, many states put restrictions on the kind of treatments nutritionists can offer.
 For instance, they are usually not qualified to address health conditions in the same capacity as healthcare professionals and generally may not provide counseling or medical nutrition therapy, though those with certification may be able to provide a wider range of services.

-While they may advise clients on healthy eating habits, many states put restrictions on the kind of treatments nutritionists can offer.
+While nutritionists may advise clients on healthy eating habits, many states put restrictions on the kind of treatments can be offered.

 Difference in Education Requirements